vusec/inspectre-gadget/docs/internals/analyzer.md

 The newly created symbol is tagged with a `LoadAnnotation`, which can be one of the following:

-- `MaybeAttacker` -> value loaded from a constant address
+- `Uncontrolled` -> value loaded from a constant address
 - `Secret` -> value loaded from an attacker-controlled address
 - `Transmission` -> load of a secret-dependent address